RolandStuder/chess/README.md

 * I will need to filter the legal moves more, by some rules, like
   * cannot move away if it creates check
   * cannot move away unless prevents existing check situation
+* maybe refactor operations_on_board, into "move_pieces" and "captures"

 ## Testing